Fabulously-Optimized/fabulously-optimized/Description/en-US.md

 ### Helpful community

 We have a growing community of friendly members who like to discuss the pack and help each other.
-[Join us!][10]
+[Join us today!][10]

 ## FAQ